mongodb/specifications/source/unified-test-format/unified-test-format.rst

     exception: if ``readPreferenceTags`` is specified in this document, the key will map to an array of strings, each representing a tag set, since it is not feasible to define multiple ``readPreferenceTags`` keys in the document.

+  .. _entity_client_useMultipleMongoses:

+  - ``useMultipleMongoses``: Optional boolean.
+If true and the topology is a sharded cluster, the test runner MUST assert that this MongoClient connects to multiple mongos hosts (e.g. by inspecting the connection string).
+If false and the topology is a sharded cluster, the test runner MUST ensure that this MongoClient connects to only a single mongos host (e.g. by modifying the connection string).
+This option has no effect for non-sharded topologies.

+  .. _entity_client_observeEvents:

+  - ``observeEvents``: Optional string or array of strings.
+One or more types of events that can be observed for this client.
+Unspecified event types MUST be ignored by this client's event listeners and SHOULD NOT be included in `test.expectedEvents <test_expectedEvents_>`_ for this client.
+Supported types correspond to those documented in `expectedEvent`_ and are as follows:

+    - `commandStartedEvent <expectedEvent_commandStartedEvent_>`_

+    - `commandSucceededEvent <expectedEvent_commandSucceededEvent_>`_

+    - `commandFailedEvent <expectedEvent_commandFailedEvent_>`_

 .. _entity_database: